marlonneile/hogwarts-enciclopedia-kotlin/README.md

 ## About the project

 Hogwarts Enciclopedia made using Hilt, Jetpack (LiveData, Room and ViewModel), Retrofit and Coroutines to assimilate the MVVM architecture.
 It's currently made consuming [HP-API](https://hp-api.herokuapp.com/).
-In the feature I may construct my own api to expand the project.
+In the future I may construct my own api to expand the project.

 ## Roadmap

-- [x] dispaly all characters
+- [x] display all characters
 - [x] display details about them
-- [x] choose app color theme among 4 houses
+- [x] choose app color theme among 4 options (4 houses)
 - [ ] display all spells
 - [ ] display potions, magical items, etc and menu to navigate between these options
-- [ ] add particle effects to make it 'magical'
+- [ ] add effects to make it more'magical'

 ## Build with